-Here are all the facts and statistics you need to know about the Hungaroring ahead of the 2021 Hungarian Grand Prix!
+The Hungarian Grand Prix has appeared on the Formula 1 calendar in every season since 1986.
+Here are all the facts and statistics you need to know about the Hungaroring!

 Nelson Piquet, Ayrton Senna, Jacques Villeneuve, Mika Hakkinen and Lewis Hamilton are the five drivers who have taken back-to-back Hungarian Grand Prix victories.
 In 2020, Hamilton became the first driver to win the Hungarian Grand Prix in three consecutive seasons.

 The longest streak of victories for a team at the Hungaroring is three, which has happened three times.
 Williams won all three events between 1995 and 1997, McLaren won the three races in 2007, 2008 and 2009, while Mercedes won all three races between 2018 and 2020.

 There have been nine occasions on which a team has recorded a 1-2 finish at the Hungarian Grand Prix.
 The most recent was for Ferrari in 2017.
 Ferrari have had the most 1-2 finishes at the Hungaroring, with four.

 There are five previous winners of the Hungarian Grand Prix on the current grid.
 Lewis Hamilton has the most wins, with eight, while Sebastian Vettel has won here twice.
 Fernando Alonso, Daniel Ricciardo and Esteban Ocon have each won here once.

 The longest streak of different winners at the Hungaroring came between 2002 and 2008, when there were no repeat winners for seven seasons.

 The Hungarian Grand Prix has been won by less than five seconds on thirteen occasions, and has been won by less than ten seconds eighteen times.